 There is some logic behind sticking with a proven formula.
 For years, garden centers across the world have sold Miracle-Gro and other packaged fertilizers at relatively inexpensive prices.
 Using these fertilizers is a tried and true method that has worked for a variety of different gardeners for a variety of different plants.
 These fertilizers also give you the added benefit of listing the amount of nutrients they have in the soil.

 For instance, most store bought fertilizers work off of a standard ratio between nitrogen (N), phosphorous (P), and potassium (K).
 This is called an NPK ratio and it lets you know exactly how much you're feeding to your plants.
-Download my free marijuana grow bible for more tips about growing marijuana plants and making your own fertilizers.

 One of the strangest fertilizers you may have ever heard of is human urine.
 Indeed, the yellow stuff is chalk full of the nitrogen that can promote stem and leaf production.
 It is important to not urinate directly on the marijuana plants or even near the plants because it might kill where it touches.
 This is because the urine has too high of a concentration of nitrogen for it to be safe.
 That is why it must always be diluted in about a gallon of water and then used quickly.
 If it's not used soon after the solution is made, then you run the risk of ammonia forming which could infect and kill the plant.